virginiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Find Marriage Records in Virginia

-Virginia marriage records between 1853 and 1935 are available in microfilms at the Library of Virginia through interlibrary loan.
+Virginia marriage records between 1853 and 1935 are available in microfilm at the Library of Virginia through interlibrary loan.
+Images of marriage records for certain years are accessible, with images available from historical dates up to the present.
 Interested individuals can obtain pre-1935 marriage records using the following indexes:

-Records for post-1935 marriages in Virginia are available through the Virginia Department of Health and are obtainable through their website or those of the relevant local clerks' offices.
+Records for post-1935 marriages in Virginia are available through the Virginia Department of Health, which can be accessed through its website or the relevant local clerks’ offices.

-To access Virginia marriage records, apply the following steps:
+To access Virginia marriage records, record seekers may follow these steps:

 • Visit the VDH website to identify the county where the marriage ceremony is held.